gjrgj/engs90biathlon/README.md

 Once that's complete, run `brew install python3`.
 That's all for prereqs.

 # SETUP
 Open up an instance of Terminal and navigate to the directory you wish your project files to be located in.
 First clone the repo with `git clone https://github.com/gjrgj/engs90biathlon.git`.
-Next, run the following commands in order:

-`make env`

-`source venv/bin/activate`

-`make run`
+Next, run `make all` and wait for everything to install.
+The application should start up automatically.
+In the future you can just type `make run` to boot it up.
+For more granularity in your installation check out the Makefile in the base directory.

-We make use of Python virtual environments to standardize expected behavior.
+Note: We make use of Python virtual environments to standardize expected behavior.

 # OPERATION
 First, turn on the Pi Zero attached to your rifle.
 Make sure it has been on for at least a minute or so before proceeding as it takes a bit of time to set up the onboard wifi and DHCP server.
 Next, run the command `make run` in Terminal and wait for a connection to be made between your computer and the rifle.
 If successful, everything should boot up and data should begin being collected.
 If you wish to run laser tracking, click *Start* on the control panel that comes up.